 Upon seeing a Judge raise his/her hand for an infraction, the Chief Judge immediately alerts the Deck Referee of a possible disqualification, identifying the area of the pool where the potential infraction occurred (e.g. "possible disqualification, stroke judge lane 1 side" or "possible disqualification, lanes 5/6, turn end").
 Upon reaching the official making the call, the Chief Judge begins by verifying the lane where the potential infraction occurred, and then immediately relaying that information to the referee and other CJs via the radio (e.g. "the possible disqualification is in lane 2").
 The Chief Judge will then engage the official in a discussion of the disqualification, without interfering with the judge's ability to observe swimmers within the jurisdiction.
 After the Chief Judge gathers information from the official, the infraction is reported to the Deck Referee using rulebook terminology.
-The Chief Judge also makes a recommendation to the Deck Referee that the DQ be accepted if all information is correct, or that the DQ be rejected if something was wrong with the information or the jurisdiction:
+The Chief Judge also makes a recommendation to the Deck Referee that the DQ be accepted if all information is correct, or indicates to the Deck Referee that he/she "needs further discussion".